 3. Family time

-Family time is something very important to little ones.
+Family time is extremely important for little ones.
 Daily interactions with their parents and siblings is key to a well-balanced life.
-It creates bonds, makes them feel special and loved, and allows for parents to learn more about their children.
-Building a gingerbread house is one activity during the holidays that can serve as fun family time!
+It creates deep bonds, makes them feel special and loved, and allows for parents to learn more about their children as individuals.
+Building a gingerbread house is one easy activity during the holidays that can serve as fun family time!

-In addition to family time being important for a child’s well-being, tradition is too.
+Not only is family time important for a child’s well-being, family tradition is too.
 Creating a tradition with your child at a very young age promotes family togetherness, creates memories, and gives your child something to look forward to each year.
 Even though making a gingerbread house is a small task, you can turn it into something bigger by making it a yearly Christmas tradition!